leesharkey/jekyll-now/_posts/2019-04-29-Systems_Neuroscience_for_AI_Cerebellum.md

 <p markdown='1' style="text-align:center">---</p>
 <br>

-Traditional view of the cerebellum is that it refines movement.
+The traditional view of the cerebellum is that it refines movement.
 Given that so much valuable neuroscience had to be excluded from the guide, why then should such a limited brain region get a whole section?
 A modern view of the cerebellum affords it a much broader role, including in cognition.
 Before addressing this role with respect to the systems treated in previous sections, we must first consider it in isolation.

 As a brief primer on on the well-studied circuitry and basic function of the cerebellum, I recommend this 10 minute video.